 Set up the limit of Egress bandwidth for the port you choose.
 Packet transmission will be delayed if the rate exceeds the value you set up in Data Rate field.
 Traffic may be lost if egress buffers run full.
 The format of the packet limits to unicast, broadcast and multicast.
-Valid range is $0\sim1000$.
+Valid range is 0~1000.

-3-6.
+3-5.
 QoS(Quality of Service) Configuration

-The switch offers 5 kinds of powerful QoS functions.
-There are Per Port Priority that you can assign each port to different precedence, VLAN Tag priority that can make precedence of 8 priorities to meet 802.1p standard, IP TOS Classification affected by TOS fields of IP header, TCP/UDP Port Classification and IP DiffServe Classification act on DSCP field of IP Header.
+The switch offers powerful 5 kinds of QoS functions.
+There are Per Port Priority that you can assign each port to different precedence, VLAN Tag priority that can make precedence of 8 priorities, IP TOS Classification, IP TCP/UDP Port Classification and IP DiffServe Classification.